aks75ska/QuickNotes/README.md

-# Notes App
+# Quick Notes

-Notes App is a simple, cross-platform desktop application for creating, storing, and searching notes.
+Quick Notes is a simple, cross-platform desktop application for creating, storing, and searching notes.
 Built with Electron and Node.js, it provides a clean, intuitive interface for managing your thoughts and ideas.

 ## Features